andrebrogard/katacoda-scenarios/datadog-tutorial/step3.md

 </pre>

 ## Next
-In the next step, you will build and run your compose file, and your DataDog agent will also run and will be accessible to the application.

-Before you run the stack, you will make sure that the nodejs application sends data to the agent.
+Before you run the stack, you will make sure that the Node.js application sends data to the agent through the tracer library.